rackerlabs/otter/doc/standards.rst

 #.
 Test modules, classes, and methods should also all have docstrings explaining the test.
 #.
 Each test method should try to limit the scope of testing (like how experiments should only test 1
    variable at a time)
 #.
-Each test assertion should follow the convention of (observed, expected).
+Each test's equality assertions should follow the convention of (observed, expected).

 ------------------
 Mocking guidelines